Amphetamine Screen (Urine)

 drug in small doses for people with attention-deficit/hyperactivity disorder.
 Healthcare

-providers also sometimes give the drug to treat depression, obesity, and narcolepsy.
+providers also sometimes give the drug to treat obesity and narcolepsy.
+Narcolepsy

-Narcolepsy is a sleep disorder marked by falling into a sudden deep sleep in places
+is a sleep disorder marked by falling into a sudden deep sleep in places or at times

 Why do I need this test?

 Amphetamine can be dangerous to your health if you take too much.
 If you have been

 prescribed this drug, your healthcare provider may use this test to make sure you